Drink small on a weekday!

-Yes, Session Beer Day 2014 is on.
-(Click here to get to the current half of the blog and see what's going on.)
-Session Beer Day 2014 is on April 7, a Monday.
+Yes, Session Beer Day 2015 is on.
+Session Beer Day 2015 is on April 7, a Tuesday.
 Sure, most of us have to work that day, I sure do...but it's session beer, that's what this is about.
 So get on it, and drink!
 Let's go get a session beer at lunch, I dare you: just one, that's not going to cause problems (if you have a no-drinking policy at work, don't feel obligated; we don't want anyone to get fired!).

 Dream Big For Small Beer!

 Session Beer Day grew directly out of grassroots love for session beer.
 On Monday March 19, 2012 I suggested to the members of the Session Beer Project page on Facebook that we should make April 5th (4.5) or April 7th (Little Repeal Day, when 4.0% ABV beer became legal before repeal of the 18th Amendment) our day, Session Beer Day.
 We thought we could ask for session beers at our favorite bars, and brewpubs, and suchlike, invite people to try them, gin up plenty of social media whoopee, and all dat.

 We decided on April 7: there are a lot of photographs of a LOT of Americans happily drinking 4.0% beer we can use, it's a day the beer industry is already aware of, and...it was a Saturday that year (the day before Easter), which doesn't hurt when you're planning a beer event!

 And then...well, it got bigger, quickly, thanks to Twitter (#sessionday) and Facebook and some fast coverage in newspaper blogs and beer blogs.
 Brewpubs and bars participated, tapping session beers that day and selling session beers on discount to let people know how good these low alcohol beers can taste.
 And Untappd added a badge for Session Beer Day!